What it’s like to be a serious surfer as a middle-aged female

 I’ve found the most useful things you can work on is flexibility through yoga and some basic core and butt exercises.
 Be conscious of using your core during the day, walk up those stairs, and work on your butt.
 Never mind having a Brazilian butt – this is the biggest muscle in your body and you need it!

 Rest is perhaps the most essential thing of all.
 In my youth, I pushed through exhaustion far better.
 But now if I paddle out when I’m tired it all goes to hell.
-Judgement, balance, paddling…gone!!
+Judgment, balance, paddling…gone!!
 So if you only take two things from this, get extra sleep and do more stretching.
 That will get you a long way.

 Age can’t stop the dance

 Yet despite all of this, when I grab my longboard and paddle out on a bigger day after limping, after stretching, I dance on the board and feel all the grace and balance I thought I had lost.
 I have days of being on fire and schooling the lineup in the ways of the wave.
-To me there is nothing better than walking the board and playing with the wave like playing a violin.
+To me, there is nothing better than walking the board and playing with the wave, like playing the violin.
 I continue to do my sport and bring joy into my life.
 Making accommodations when I have a stiff day, appreciating my success in paddling out every day, shortening my sessions so exhaustion doesn’t set in are all important.
 Be prepared for the changes in your body that will come, acknowledge them, and work with them, not against them.

 Of course, it’s great when I make that set wave and set up some nice turns.
 But to me it is even better when I feel I have pushed myself to try harder”

 Sometimes I sit in the lineup worrying about the young guys who can sit deeper, paddle harder, risk more.
 But this does no good.
-Instead I try to praise myself for achievements.
+Instead, I try to praise myself for achievements.
 Today I was so proud of myself for three big wipeouts in a row (that all surgically removed parts of my bikini) because it meant I was taking off deeper and faster and I kept on trying.
 “Wow,” I thought, “I was willing to try that move three times and take the beating!”
-And on the fourth wave I made it.
+And on the fourth wave, I made it.
 Of course, it’s great when I make that set wave and set up some nice turns.
-But to me it is even better when I feel I have pushed myself to try harder.
+But to me, it is even better when I feel I have pushed myself to try harder.

-The male-dominated line up
+The male-dominated lineup

 My interactions in the water have changed also.
-At any age you are in the minority as most lineups are male dominated.
+At any age you are in the minority as most lineups are male-dominated.
 In younger years some men resented me, but other men were happy to have a cute butt to eye and a friendly vibe in the water.
 Smart men!
 However, my butt no longer gets me extra waves, and I suspect that the sight of me reminds many older guys of their dreaded ex-wives.
 Plus, I am even more marginalized now as most women my age are not traveling around the world to surf or even paddling out at their local break.

 I am more an object of curiosity.
 So I simply take friendship where I find it and complement fellow surfers on waves, smile and cheer.
 If possible, I spot the alpha male in the lineup and compliment him on a wave.
 If done right this gets me a nice session.

 This morning as I was doing yoga it came to me that I was like the big diesel truck I used to own.
 In my youth men coveted me and the sight of me made their hearts pound a bit.
-I had all the get up and go to make anything happen and possessed boundless energy.
+I had all the get-up and go to make anything happen and possessed boundless energy.
 But as the miles and years added up and the shine came off the paint and the door dings increased, it would seem that my value diminished.
 Maintenance increased, the costs of maintenance were far more than I expected, and while the engine might go forever, the brakes and suspension went, and the oil pump gave out.
 Nobody told me it would be like this.

 And yet when I went to sell the truck, I was astonished to find that it had held its value and was still in high demand as this older vehicle was the engine everyone wanted.
-I sold that truck for double what Kelley Blue book claimed.
+I sold that truck for double what Kelley Bluebook claimed.
 And sure enough, it turns out in middle age I have far more worth and ability than society and social media would suggest.

 …it turns out in middle age I have far more worth and ability than society and social media would suggest.”